 While I have neither the expertise, theoretical or practical, to provide the solution we all seek I can, perhaps, throw a suggestion your way which may be helpful.

 I like the notion that Our World is Love Given Life.
-Well, let's see how applicable that notion is with elements, large and small, within our daily lives.
+Let's see how applicable that notion is with elements, large and small, within our daily lives.
 I'm sure you'd agree, though maybe not everyday, that your children are prime examples of love given life.
 Likewise I suspect a truly enlightened person could make this same connection with almost every aspect of their life.

 Does it not then follow that our own lives, at least the untainted potential with which each of us are born, are also love given life.
-Drill down further and you could argue that ever task we perform, even mundane and trivial tasks like washing the dishes, could also be seen to be acts of love given life.
+Drill down further and you could argue that every task we perform, even mundane and trivial tasks like washing the dishes, could also be seen to be acts of love given life.
 But only if they're done in the right spirit and with purpose.

 I remember an important time for my folks, when there were five young kids to look after, was the time they spent doing the dishes after the evening people.
 It wasn't the task that was important, but the opportunity for connection that that task provided them.
 And it didn't cost a dime!
 It was active engagement, which simply doesn't happen when you're watching the tube.
 No wonder couples become estranged after years together.
 Too much TV and a lack of meaningful discussion is hardly a recipe for a successful marriage.
 Am I right?